University of Western Ontario: Student life

 The two main student unions on administrative and policy issues is the University Students' Council for all undergraduate students and the Society of Graduate Students for graduate students.

 The University Students' Council (USC) is a student-led organization that exists to advocate for and support the undergraduate students.
-The University Students’ Commission was created in 1930 as a coordinating body between the existing Students’ Administrative Assembly (SAA), a 22-member body including representatives from each class in Arts and Sciences Faculty Councils, and the Hippocratic Council.
+The University Students' Commission was created in 1930 as a coordinating body between the existing Students' Administrative Assembly (SAA), a 22-member body including representatives from each class in Arts and Sciences Faculty Councils, and the Hippocratic Council.
 In 1947 the name was officially changed to "University Students' Council".

-Today USC is a nonprofit organization incorporated on March 29, 1965, under the Ontario Nonprofit Corporations Act.
+Today, USC is a nonprofit organization incorporated on March 29, 1965, under the Ontario Nonprofit Corporations Act.
 Its membership consists of the roughly 38,000 undergraduate students enrolled at the university.
 Policy papers are approved by Council, and focus on evidence-based advocacy, with recommendations informed by both research and student consultation.
 Part of the Ontario Undergraduate Student Alliance, the USC also engages in advocacy at multiple levels of government, and across the university.

 The University Students' Council recognizes more than 220 student organizations and clubs, in which more than 15,000 students are a member.
 These clubs and organizations cover a wide range of interests such as academics, culture, religion, social issues, and recreation.
 The University Students' Council also provides additional services such as two pub/restaurants (The Spoke and The Wave), and clothing store (The Purple Store).
 A student run drop-in food bank addresses increasing food insecurity among students, and a Peer Support Centre provides a safe space and resource hub for students to prioritize their well-being.
 A USC run movie theatre named "Western Film" screened second-run movies at cheap prices from the mid-1980s until closing during the COVID-19 pandemic.

-The USC collects fees and provides administrative support to two campus media outlets: The Gazette, a student newspaper which has been in publication since 1906, and RadioWestern, a FM radio station broadcasting to the London area.
+The USC collects fees and provides administrative support to two campus media outlets: The Gazette, a student newspaper which has been in publication since 1906, and RadioWestern, an FM radio station broadcasting to the London area.

 There are a number of fraternities and sororities existing throughout the student community, however, in 2021 the USC voted to remove special privileges for fraternities.

 O-week at Western is a week of activities to orient and welcome new students.